A message from Andrew Storer, CEO of the Nuclear AMRC:

 Helping the national response

 As part of the High Value Manufacturing Catapult, we are supporting the national effort to step up production of vital medical equipment such as ventilators.
-For details on the industry consortium led by HVM Catapult CEO Dick Elsy, see VentilatorChallengeUK.
+The VentilatorChallengeUK consortium, led by HVM Catapult CEO Dick Elsy, has adapted two proven ventilator designs and is now delivering product to the NHS.

 If you have a proposal for new research or innovation to support the pandemic response, UKRI has an open call for research and innovation ideas to address Covid-19.